Technical Manual PD4-E

 |and hardware version W002b and higher|

-The PD4-E-M is a brushless motor with integrated controller in protection class IP65.
+The PD4-E is a brushless motor with integrated controller in protection class IP65.
 The integrated absolute encoder makes immediate operation possible in closed loop mode without homing.

 This manual describes the functions of the controller and the available operating modes.
 It also shows how you can address and program the controller via the communication interface.

-You can find further information about the device on the Nanotec homepage us.nanotec.com.
+You can find further information on the product on the Nanotec website us.nanotec.com.

 |Manual version||Date||Changes||Firmware version||Hardware version|